cyberience/PropertyScaper/README.md

 Requirements are as follows:

-goquery for the web tools and sqlit for the database sqlite driver mayt have a problem if you use an older version of golang.
+goquery for the web tools and sqlite for the database sqlite driver mayt have a problem if you use an older version of golang.
 To update Go use:
 ```
 curl -o go.pkg https://dl.google.com/go/go1.11.1.darwin-amd64.pkg